 If you can’t, then you have to plan from the beginning.
 It is hard for us to find a good t-shirt manufacturer willing to cut and sew an order of 500 pieces and keep the defect ratio within 1%.
 The same goes for Christmas toys made in Yiwu.
 Just accept the reality.

-In this case, you need an independent team to 100% inspect their product and find defects.
+In this case, you want to keep the defect ration within 1%, and you need an independent team to 100% inspect their product and find defects.
 It may be cheaper outside the factory.
 Like I wrote before, this might save you money.

 What’s the Difference Between Factory Audits vs Product Inspection Services